Updated: 04/01/2018 | April 1st, 2018

 But you only live once, and I thought the image of me eating the Ghost Pepper would make a great video.
 The Ghost Pepper (Naga Bhut Jolokia) is considered the world’s hottest pepper, with a Scoville heat rating of over one million.

-It took me all day to recover and I must have drank two gallons of milk.
+It took me all day to recover and I must have drank at least two gallons of milk.
 It was an interesting experience but now that I’ve survived that, hot sauce doesn’t seem so bad anymore.
 It’s like throwing someone in the deep end to teach them to swim.
 If I can survive pure extract, I can survive spicy Indian food.

 Photo credit: 1